sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Reducing the number of variables in the light source reduces the required cognitive load of using the contact printer.
 Being able to load film and run it rather than tweak settings, a simple, constant LED-based lamp matches the simplicity the Uhler Cine Printer which had a single bulb that was either dimmed or filtered.

-The first lamp consisted of a three (3) 5mm LED and from tests at the Filmwerkplaats residency we determined, through all of our tests, that there needs to be more light to have exposure headroom to run at the speed we chose.
+The first lamp consisted of a three (3) 5mm LED and from tests at the Filmwerkplaats residency we determined, through all of our tests, that more light is needed to have exposure headroom to run at the speed we chose.

 Design with six 5mm LEDs was in the next iteration of the lamp that also allowed for an adjustable distance.
 Assuming perfect light transmission in the second design, this would increase the exposure by a stop and allow for more filters to be used in the case of printing onto color stock.
-Our tests with color prints indicated that we needed additional filters, which cut exposure, to achieve standard color using the
+Our tests with color prints indicated that we needed additional filters, which cut exposure, to achieve standard color using these "cool white" LEDs that likely emitted light in the ~6000 Kelvin range (though they were not measured).

 ## The Gate